 - Raisins, bananas, sliced almonds – These fruits and nuts give the bread pudding a little sweetness, nutiness, and texture in each and every bite.

 How to make Capirotada

-If you do use bolillos or any other french bread that doesn’t have a nice crust, I recommend leaving it out overnight to harden slightly and get a little stale.
-Don’t worry if you think the bread is too hard – it will soften once it soaks up all sweet milk.
+Alternatively, you can leave out the cubed bread on the kitchen counter overnight to harden slightly or use stale bread.
+Don’t worry if you think the bread is too hard – it will soften once it soaks up all liquid.

 Right before baking the Capirotada, I like to tilt the baking dish from side to side to help the top layer of bread and the edges soak up as much milk as possible.

 Bake the capirotada in a 350°F oven for 30 minutes.

 How to serve Capirotada